 Can I use other mushrooms?

-While this recipe is obviously starring the Enoki mushrooms, you may also use other mushroom varieties such as Shiitake or Oyster mushrooms if you prefer.
+While this recipe is obviously starring the Enoki mushrooms, you may also use other mushroom varieties such as seafood mushrooms, shiitake or oyster mushrooms if you prefer.
 Though I haven’t personally tried this recipe with such varieties yet, I’d imagine they would still taste equally as delicious!

 Craving for more quick and easy recipes?
 Here’s a couple more to add to your list: